How I treat Logo

 • Predisposition to malignancy- MPN, myeloma etc

-• Iron overload- May be seen even in untransfused patients due to associated HFE mutation
+• Iron overload- May be seen even in untransfused patients due to associated HFE mutation (Ferritin >500mg/l and transferin saturation of >60% indicates iron overload)

 • Angioid streaks in optic fundi

-• VTE and pulmonary hypertension
+• Venous thromboembolism and pulmonary hypertension

 • Rare non-hematological manifestations: